makuge/web23-exercise-2/README.md

 ### Task 3: Store the modified movie data on the server

-Storing the data involves two use cases (although at the moment we only use one):
+Storing the data involves two use cases (although at the moment we only use one, but already test for both):
-+ we PUT a modified movie with an `imdbID` that already exists on the server - that's an update
++ we PUT a modified movie with an `imdbID` that already exists on the server - that's an update, see **3.1.**
-+ we PUT a new movie with an `imdbID` that does not yet exists - that's a creation.
++ we PUT a new movie with an `imdbID` that does not yet exists - that's a creation, see **3.2.**

 For both cases, you need to add a new endpoint in `server.js`, the `PUT /movies/:imdbID` endpoint.

 **3.1.** The Update

-Now you check whether the `imdbID` given in the request alredy exists.
+Now you check whether the `imdbID` given in the request already exists.
 If it does you **replace** the existing movie data on the server and send back a status code 200 using

 ```js
 res.sendStatus(...)